 The committee produces a brief memorandum evaluating the programs and their effectiveness in promoting student learning.
 Committees may comment on recommendations proposed in the Self-Study, and they are expected to offer additional evaluative commentary, advice, insights, and recommendations.
 (APIR also provides a template for review committee reports.)

 Prior to discussion with the GFEC and APC, program faculty are afforded an opportunity to review the committee’s memorandum and correct any factual errors contained in it.

 Associate Deans’ ReviewThe Associate Dean(s) will review the reports will consult with the Dean and Senior Staff.
 If necessary, the Associate Dean(s) will meet with the committee and with the department chairs) or program director(s).

-GFEC and Academic Planning Council ReviewThe Academic Planning Council will review the Self-Study, Committee memorandum, and any corrections offered by the program faculty.
+GFEC and Academic Planning Council ReviewWhere graduate programs are involved in review, the Graduate Faculty Executive Committee will review the report of the review committee and offer recommendations related to the graduate programs.
+The Academic Planning Council will then review the Self-Study, Committee memorandum, corrections offered by the program faculty, and the GFEC recommendations.
 In the course of APC discussion, members provide consultation to the Dean and Associate Deans concerning recommendations and future progress for programs.
 Based on APC recommendation, a review may be considered complete or may be returned for further clarification or revision.

-Approved by the L&S Academic Planning Council on 12/2/2015
+Approved by the L&S Academic Planning Council on September 7, 2021.